0

 Professional Families include the corporate Functions that share:

-▪ la the same mission;
+▪ the same mission;

 ▪ the OTB Group’s professional rules of conduct and values.